Phases

 The bucket value is established once during init and captured by

-exec.
-Init runs at most once per cold start; exec runs per request
+the runtime closure.
+Init runs at most once per cold start; the

 What runs when